LasariiaL/DataVizByLaura/FinalProject_P1.md

 Why green roofs and vertical greenery (facades)?
 Discuss how green roofs and facades can mitigate flood risks.
 Existing examples.
 Design considerations and technical aspects.

 ### Benefits of Green Infrastructure
+1. Flood mitigation: resilience
+2. Environmental: eco-friendly
-Flood mitigation: resilience Environmental: eco-friendly.
-Financial: energy savings or cost of implementation.
+3. Financial: energy savings or cost of implementation

 ### Future Potential
-All the best aspects of using green infrastructure for flood prevention and resilience Recommendations.
+All the best aspects of using green infrastructure for flood prevention and resilience.
+Recommendations on retrofitting existing buildings.

 ## Sketches